Adobe FireflyvsCursor

 AAdobe Firefly

-Adobe Firefly's strengths are commercially safe and photoshop integration β but coding tasks like this aren't in its wheelhouse.
-Adobe Firefly is adobe's commercially safe ai image model integrated into photoshop and creative cloud, which is a different problem from what this scenario tests.
+Adobe Firefly's strengths are commercially safe ai outputs and 30+ models in one workspace — but coding tasks like this aren't in its wheelhouse.
+Adobe Firefly is adobe firefly is an all-in-one generative ai studio for creating images, video, audio, and vectors from text prompts, which is a different problem from what this scenario tests.

 BCursor

 This scenario falls inside coding territory, where Cursor is purpose-built.
-Asking Adobe Firefly to compete here misses what it's actually good at β commercially safe and photoshop integration.
+Adobe Firefly's strengths lie elsewhere — commercially safe ai outputs and 30+ models in one workspace.

 Who Should Use Which?

-Adobe Firefly is the better pick if you need commercially safe.
-Adobe's commercially safe AI image model integrated into Photoshop and Creative Cloud.
+Adobe Firefly is the better pick if you need commercially safe ai outputs.
+Adobe Firefly is an all-in-one generative AI studio for creating images, video, audio, and vectors from text prompts.
 It earns its place in design-first workflows where category fit matters most.

-Cursor wins when best-in-class codebase indexing matters more than anything else.
-An AI-first code editor forked from VS Code, with AI woven into every part of the workflow.
+Cursor wins when full vs code migration in one click matters more than anything else.
+AI-native code editor and coding agent for planning, writing, and reviewing software with multiple frontier models.
 It's a coding-first tool and that's exactly where its strengths show up.

 Final Verdict

-If you want commercially safe, go with **Adobe Firefly**.
-However, if best-in-class codebase indexing is more important to your workflow, then **Cursor** is the winner.
+If you want commercially safe ai outputs, go with **Adobe Firefly**.
+However, if full vs code migration in one click is more important to your workflow, then **Cursor** is the winner.